Roccolee18/bank_marketing_group_24/README.md

 ## **License**

-The “Predicting Marketing Campaign Response Using Logistic Regression” report contained in this repository is licensed under the MIT License, wee [LICENSE](https://github.com/Roccolee18/bank_marketing_group_24/blob/writing-and-editing-code/LICENSE) for more information.
+The “Predicting Marketing Campaign Response Using Logistic Regression” report contained in this repository is licensed under the MIT License, see [LICENSE](https://github.com/Roccolee18/bank_marketing_group_24/blob/writing-and-editing-code/LICENSE) for more information.

 ## **References**